 Support for Research Staff

 SOAS is committed to supporting and developing our research staff (postdoctoral researchers, research assistants and independently funded research fellows).
 We recognise the important role that this group plays in helping to achieve our research goals – both people at the beginning of their career, as well as those at more advanced stages.
+The successful achievement of the HR Excellence in Research Award in 2012 confirms this support (see below).

 Who do we mean by ‘research staff’?